Vince-0/btcnman/README.md

 3. Configure environment variables
    ```
    # In the backend directory, update the .env file with your Bitcoin Core RPC credentials
-   # The default .env file is already set up to connect to 169.255.240.110
    ```

 4. Initialize the database